 Although the full tree was successful, the leave-out-one tree was far from it.
 Random permutation was better by measure of precision 15.6% of the time, and better by measure of recall 22.9% of the time.
 The success of the full tree as well as the failure of the leave-out-one tree are a second strong indicator of overfitting.

 The second test was to guess that all of the predictions were ‘1’s or ‘2’s.
-This mode of guessing represents a crude tree with a single node and no splits.
+This mode of guessing represents [corresponds to] a crude tree with a single node and no splits.
 Precision and recall were measured for these trees below.

 Table 5a-b.
 Single-valued tree statistics.